Shout at the Devil: Overview

 Shout at the Devil was Mötley Crüe's breakthrough success, selling 200,000 copies in its first two weeks.
 The album's title and the band's use of a pentagram was briefly referenced by Tom Jarriel in a news piece on ABC about Christian groups concerned about Satanism.
 The pentagram was something Nikki Sixx brought with him from Sister, a very theatrical band he had been a member of (along with future W.A.S.P. vocalist Blackie Lawless) in the late 1970s prior to the formation of Mötley Crüe.
 Sister fused occult symbolism such as the Pentagram into a theatrical heavy metal show incorporating blood and facial makeup.
 Sixx asked Lawless for permission to use some of Sister's occult-related imagery for Shout at the Devil, as at that point Lawless was intent on moving in a different direction.
 "I said 'take whatever you want' because at that point, I realised that with an image like that, you end up painting yourself in a corner and you can't get out," said Lawless.

 Just prior to returning home to Los Angeles to begin recording the album, Mötley Crüe had a brief five show support spot on Kiss' Creatures of the Night tour.
 Sixx later said that Gene Simmons commented on their hard partying.

 At the December 31, 1982 "New Years' Evil" show in Santa Monica, Vince Neil announced from the stage before playing the then-new song "Red Hot" that the band's next album would be titled "Theater of Pain" and will be released in March 1983.
-The title ended up being used for their following album in 1985.
+The title - taken from the then-unreleased song "Black Widow" - ended up being used for their following album in 1985.
 The actual title track "Shout at the Devil" was also played at this show and introduced by Neil as being "about what happens when H.P.
 Lovecraft and Beelzebub come to visit your house".
 The title change was probably to avoid confusion with the then-recent "Only Theatre of Pain" album by another LA band, Christian Death.

 During recording, bassist Sixx was involved in a serious car crash after drunkenly stealing a friend's Porsche in Los Angeles.
 At around the same time, actress and friend Demi Moore told Sixx he needed Alcoholics Anonymous, though Sixx dismissed her concerns.
 Sixx badly injured his shoulder in the crash and was prescribed Percocet, a combination of acetaminophen and the powerful opioid oxycodone which was commonly prescribed to treat severe short-term pain.
 Sixx's use of Percocet transitioned directly to a crippling addiction to heroin which would cost him $3,500 a day and almost claim his life later in the decade.